-A cookie is a text file no bigger than 4k that a website asks your browser to store on your computer or mobile device.
-This allows the website to "remember" your actions or preferences over a period of time.
+A cookie is a small piece of data that a website asks your browser to store on your computer or mobile device.
+The cookie allows the website to "remember" your actions or preferences over time.

-Most browsers support cookies however users can set their browsers to decline them and can also delete them whenever they like.
+Most browsers support cookies, but users can set their browsers to decline them and can delete them whenever they like.

-Cookies can also be used for online behavioral target advertising and show adverts relevant to something that the user searched for in the past.
+Cookies can also be used for online behavioural target advertising and to show adverts relevant to something that the user searched for in the past.